 Instructions

-- Start by soaking the cashews.
+- Soak the Cashews: Start by soaking the cashews for at least a few hours.
 If you're short on time, boiling them for 30 minutes works just as well.
 This softens the nuts, making them easier to blend into a creamy texture.
+See other options for softening cashews at Guide to Soaking Cashews.

 Notes

 *The roasted red pepper is optional.
-It gives it a great flavor, color, nutrition, and texture, but I recently found that I don't have to include it, and it still tastes phenomenal.
+It gives it a great flavor, color, nutrition, and texture, but I recently found that I don't have to include it, and it still tastes great.

 If you don't have a high-speed blender, transfer the blended mixture to a saucepan and cook over low heat, stirring constantly until it thickens to your desired consistency.
 This should take about 5–10 minutes.
 If you heat it up on a higher heat setting, it will burn, so maintain a low heat setting and your patience.